ychnli/cs229-final-project/README.md

 4. Run _f2l.py_ to generate unlabelled.csv.
 Label the 7th column of the spreadsheet: 0 = no punch, 1 = straight punch (jab or cross), 2 = hook, 3 = uppercut.

 From there, upload labeled csv files to Google Drive folder and run any model.ipynb on Colab.

+## Visualizing Predictions:
+Using any model for predictions, replace column 7 in an unlabelled.csv spreadsheet with predicted punches.
+Run predictions.py.